 Focused time away from home helps you plow through pages.

 Direct, specific feedback helps you write better.

 Rebirth Your Book combines a retreat environment with personal editorial assistance.
 You'll have a work plan to start writing on day one.
 Need feedback on today's pages?
 Lost your plot thread?
 Ask Allison right now—she's across the table.

 Pre-arrival session with editorial feedback and your work plan for the retreat.

 Scheduled one-on-one time to discuss your draft-in-progress and writing goals.
-(Allison's available for informal chats and questions all day long.)
+Informal chats and writing talk throughout the day.

 Follow-up coaching session to sustain your writing momentum back home.

 Rebirth Your Book happens in beautiful, culturally rich locations with great local food and a calm, supportive writing environment.
 Each retreat includes energy-boosting excursions to heritage sites and outdoor activities.

 Joining the Retreat

 It can be a novel in any genre, a memoir or an essay collection.
 It can be an outline or proposal and some material, a partial manuscript, or a draft that isn't singing yet.